tfpf/graph-plot/README.md

 ### DPI Settings
 If the plot doesn't look quite right, try playing around with the DPI parameter before adjusting anything else.
-In the file `dandy.mplstyle`, search for `figure.dpi` and change the number next to it.
+In the file `dandy.mplstyle`, search for `figure.dpi` and change the value next to it.

-In my experience, 120 DPI looks good on a 1080p screen, while 96 DPI looks good on a 768p screen.
+In my experience, a value of 120 produces pretty graphs on a 1080p screen, while a 768p screen requires a value of 96 or so.

 ### Essential Discontinuities and Jump Discontinuities
 There are two types of discontinuities most graph plotters struggle with: